Hent de Vries

 At Johns Hopkins, Hent de Vries has been an affiliated faculty member of The Leonard and Helen R. Stulman Jewish Studies Program in the Zanvyl Krieger School of Arts and Sciences.
 He has further been a member of Member of the Project on Evolution, Cognition, and Culture, as well as a member of the Board of Directors of the Program for the Study of Women, Gender and Sexuality (WGS).
 He continues to serve as a member of the Steering Committee of the Center for Advanced Media Studies (CAMS) and the Dean's Islamic Studies Group and, since its foundation in 2014, the Islamic Studies Program.

-Since February 2012, he is an invited member of a two-year long seminar, comprised of participants drawn from universities, think tanks, government agencies and media, and sponsored by the newly launched Global Politics and Religion Initiative (GPRI) to promote the study of religion and international affairs at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS).
+Since February 2012, he has been an invited member of a two-year long seminar, comprised of participants drawn from universities, think tanks, government agencies and media, and sponsored by the newly launched Global Politics and Religion Initiative (GPRI) to promote the study of religion and international affairs at the Johns Hopkins University's Paul H. Nitze School of Advanced International Studies (SAIS).

 A recent interview with him was published in the Journal for Cultural and Religious Theory (JCRT).

 His teaching focuses on modern European thought, but it reflects other interests as well.
-He offers undergraduate courses and graduate seminars on the history and critique of metaphysics, philosophies of religion, political theologies, concepts of violence, the tradition of spiritual exercises and of moral perfectionism as well as on literature and the question of temporality.
+He offers undergraduate courses and graduate seminars on the history and critique of metaphysics, philosophies of religion, political theologies, concepts of violence, religion and media, the tradition of spiritual exercises and of moral perfectionism as well as on literature and the question of temporality.

 Public Service Positions